-Include shift in the shortcut to also unsuspend the tab while moving it.
-The ctrl key should be used on both Windows and macOS.
+The CTRL key should be used on both Windows and macOS.
 Note that you cannot move tabs between normal and incognito windows.

 ★ Search bookmarks

-To find a bookmark, type "/b" in the search box, then a space, and then part of the bookmark's name or URL.
+To find a bookmark, type "/b" and a space in the search box, then part of the bookmark's name or URL.

-to open it in a new tab in the current
+• Press CTRL-ENTER (CMD-ENTER on macOS) to open it in a new tab in

-• Press shift-enter to open it in a new
+• Press SHIFT-ENTER to open it in a new window.

 ★ Search the browser history

-To find something in the last 2000 pages of your browser history, type "/h" in the search box, then a space, and then part of the page's name or URL.
+To find something in the last 2000 pages of your browser history, type "/h" and a space in the search box, then part of the page's name or URL.

 ★ Incognito mode

-Tabs in incognito mode display the incognito icon, so you can distinguish a normal tab from an incognito one with the same title.
+Tabs in incognito mode display the incognito icon under the page's favicon, so you can distinguish a normal tab from an incognito one with the same title.

 ★ Copy a URL or title